nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * work style

 Each of these areas is determined by prerequisites.
-Let's look at those first: experience and personality traits.
+Let's look at those first.
+They are _experience_ and _personality traits_.

 ##### Prerequisites to Creativity